 Table 3-14 shows the proportion of day-ahead offered MW by unit type that were self scheduled, and that were self scheduled and dispatchable by price range, for the first six months of 2020.
 The total column is the proportion of all MW offers by unit type that were self scheduled to generate fixed output or are self scheduled and dispatchable.
-For example, 16.5 percent of all CC offers were either self scheduled to generate at fixed output or self scheduled offers row is the proportion of MW that were offered as either self scheduled to generate at fixed output or self scheduled to generate at fixed output accounted for 14.2 percent of all offers and self scheduled and dispatchable units accounted for 20.0 percent of all offers.
-The total column in the all self scheduled offers row is the proportion of all MW offers that were either self scheduled to generate at fixed output accounted for 14.2 percent of all offers and self scheduled and dispatchable units accounted for 20.0 percent of all offers.
+For example, 16.5 percent of all CC offers were either self scheduled to generate at fixed output or self scheduled to generate at economic minimum and dispatchable up to economic maximum, including the 1.1 percent of emergency MW offered by CC units.
+The all self scheduled offers row is the proportion of MW that were offered as either self scheduled to generate at fixed output or self scheduled to generate at fixed output accounted for 14.2 percent of all offers and self scheduled and dispatchable units accounted for 20.0 percent of all offers.
 The total column in the all self scheduled offers row is the proportion of all MW offers that were either self scheduled to generate at fixed output accounted for 20.0 percent of all offers.
+The total column in the all self scheduled offers row is the proportion of all MW offers that were either self scheduled to generate at fixed output or self scheduled to generate at fixed output accounted for 14.2 percent of all offers and self scheduled and dispatchable units accounted for 20.0 percent of all offers.
 The total column in the all self scheduled offers row is the proportion of all MW offers that were either self scheduled to generate at fixed output or self scheduled to generate at economic minimum and dispatchable up to economic maximum, including emergency MW.